Ludmila Christeseva: Exhibitions

-L. Christeseva's institutional exhibitions include “War´s Unwomanly Face” exhibited at the Swedish Army Museum in Stockholm (2016) and in the US Ambassador to Sweden's residence in Stockholm (2016); “Sustainidentity” at the Belarusian National History Museum (2016); “The Toiles” at the Stockholm Costume & Fashion institute (2017) and at the Nordic Museum in Stockholm (2017-2018).
-A series of sculptures by L. Christeseva became a unique scenography for the performance of Margaret Jenkins Dance Company (USA) in Stockholm in 2016.
+Christeseva's institutional exhibitions include “War´s Unwomanly Face” exhibited at the Swedish Army Museum in Stockholm (2016) and in the US Ambassador to Sweden's residence in Stockholm (2016); “The Toiles” at the Stockholm Costume & Fashion institute (2017) and at the Nordic Museum in Stockholm (2017-2018).
+A series of sculptures by Christeseva became a unique scenography for the performance of Margaret Jenkins Dance Company (USA) in Stockholm in 2016.

+In June 2015, Christeseva presented the exhibition Sustainidenity, which "emphasises the idea of becoming rather than being or even being born a woman," at the Swedish Embassy in Kazakhstan.
+The exhibition was later reprised at the Belarusian National History Museum in 2016.

-L. Christeseva is an art director and was the executive producer for the international exhibition “Ingmar Bergman and his Legacy in Fashion and Art”, which was shown in more than 60 countries around the world in 2018.
+Christeseva is an art director and was the executive producer for the international exhibition “Ingmar Bergman and his Legacy in Fashion and Art”, which was shown in more than 60 countries around the world in 2018.
 On July 14, 2018, L. Christeseva was invited to show her installation with “The Toiles" in the context of the harsh and unique nature of Fårö as part of the worldwide celebration of Ingmar Bergman's 100-year jubilee at the Bergmancenter.

+Since 2018, Christeseva has been an invited artist to Artdom, an international female art movement started by Arghavan Agida.

-In 2019, given an empowering heritage of pride, momentum and purpose that honors the example of women's suffrage attained 100 years ago, L. Christeseva organized a fashion show for a Belarusian eco brand Historia Naturalis on Stockholm's streets bringing together a select number of Stockholm locals to participate and thereby support women who are on the way towards their creative dreams—facing both challenges and successes.
-Christina Johannesson, the Swedish ambassador to Belarus, and Maria Rashidi, the founder of the organization Women's Rights / Kvinnors Rätt, have participated in the project, to name a few.
+In 2019, inspired by a century of women’s suffrage and a legacy of pride, purpose, and momentum, Christeseva brought the Belarusian eco-brand Historia Naturalis to the streets of Stockholm with a fashion show.
+Notable participants included Christina Johannesson, the Swedish ambassador to Belarus, and Maria Rashidi, founder of Women’s Rights / Kvinnors Rätt.

-Since 2018, L.Christeseva is an invited artist to an international female art movement Artdom by Arghavan Agida.
-In her work, L. Christeseva has developed several artistic movements: Sustainidenity, Pinkism and The Sky Over.
+In 2019, Christeseva worked on a project at Ege University in Turkey, which encouraged students to create feminist art.